Making Tax Digital

 What Is Making Tax Digital?

 The Government has introduced a program of "Making Tax Digital" (also known as MTD) which is designed to simplify the process of providing information to HMRC through the increased use of digital data.
-By requiring taxpayers to keep digital records and submit information using software rather than relying on paper forms, HMRC hopes to reduce the chance of errors and make it easier for taxpayers to comply with their reporting obligations in the long term.
+By requiring taxpayers to keep digital records and submit VAT returns and other information using software rather than relying on paper forms, HMRC hopes to reduce the chance of errors and make it easier for taxpayers to comply with their reporting obligations in the long term.

 Making Tax Digital Timetable